edwindoit/edwindoit.github.io/content/doit.md

 - **Only Direction?** You overthink and hesitate.
 - **Only Awareness?** You drift, detached from action or change.

-True effectiveness—both in how you live and what you contribute—comes from holding all three together. *Agency* gets you moving. *Direction* ensures it matters. *Awareness* makes it sustainable and ego-free.
+True effectiveness comes from all three together. *Agency* gets you moving. *Direction* ensures it matters. *Awareness* makes it sustainable and ego-free.

 That's the power of *Do It* in full.